HillJustin/HillJustin.github.io/publications/index.md

 <br>

+## Creative Direction

+* *Bringing in the Fold*.
+SUNY Stony Brook University.
+Master of Arts Program in Philosophy and the Arts.
+Instagram marketing campaign and program website expansion, focused on diversity, inclusion, and portraying a manifold of student experiences.

+* *Taking Up Study in Brooklyn*.
+SUNY Stony Brook University.
+Master of Arts Program in Philosophy and the Arts.
+Instagram marketing campaign and program website expansion, focused on lived experience, narrative, and hospitality.
+Tripled enrollment post-COVID.

 ## Conference Presentations

 * "[Estrangement in *Dialectic of Enlightenment*: A Brief Critique of the Subject-Object Distinction](/assets/pdfs/2018-12-03-estrangement.pdf)."
 UHD's "[Back to the Sources](https://www.uhd.edu/academics/humanities/about/departments/hhl/Documents/2018-HHL-Student-Resaerch-Conference-PROGRAM.pdf)": 2018 History, Humanities, & Languages Student Research Conference, Panel 4B: Engaging with the History of Philosophy.
 Houston, Texas, December 3, 2018.
 (Refereed).